Hartlepool Northern Connectivity: Town Centre to Headland

 These may offer the following benefits:

-• Safer, joined up and more attractive walking, wheeling, and cycling paths including wider paths, segregation from vehicles and new foot paths, cycle paths or shared walking and cycling spaces.
+• Safer, joined up and more attractive walking, wheeling, and cycling paths including wider paths, segregation from vehicles and new footpaths, cycle paths or shared walking and cycling spaces.

 • Safer walking, wheeling, and cycling crossings.